nairouz/SO/README.md

  ```
 Prints final validation accuracy: LoRA – BERT-base RTE-32shot: XX.X%.

-Grid sweeps (run multiple settings & save CSV)

-# SO sweep over (kappa, T) → so_grid_results.csv
+SO sweep over (kappa, T) → so_grid_results.csv
  ```
 cd BERT
 python script.py
  ```
 Edit the list of KAPPAS and TS inside the script if you want different grids.
 Results are written to so_grid_results.csv.

-# LoRA sweep over rank r → lora_grid_results.csv
+LoRA sweep over rank r → lora_grid_results.csv
  ```
 cd BERT
 python script_LoRA.py
+ ```
 Edit the list of RANKS inside the script to try other ranks.
 Results are written to lora_grid_results.csv.
- ```

 Both runners use BERT-base with a balanced 32-shot training subset of GLUE-RTE and stop when the mini-batch loss falls below --loss_stop (default 1e-3).
 In the SO runner, κ is the kept fraction (density ratio).
 For example, κ = 5e-5 keeps 0.005% of entries per refresh.
 The mask is refreshed every T_sparse steps.